 The approach is to create a national crosssector commitment to quality urban design; provide a national resource of tools, actions and experiences; set up partnerships between government, the private sector and professionals; and increase the awareness of quality urban design (including demonstrating its value). (p.
 5)

+Publication date:

+Duration:

-Publication date: March 2005 Duration: 2005-NK Number of pages: 40
+Number of pages:

-Signed by: Crown only
+Signed by:

-This GDS replaces: Not applicable
+This GDS replaces:

-Jointly held with: Not applicable
+Jointly held with:

-Transferred from: Not applicable
+Transferred from:

-Strategy map: Not found
+Strategy map:

-Legislation: Not applicable
+Legislation: